dahlia-lib/dahlia/README.md

 Dahlia is a simple text formatting package, inspired by text formatting in the game Minecraft.

-Text is formatted in similar way to in the game.
-With Dahlia, it is formatted by typing a special character ``&`` followed by a format code and finally the text to be formatted.
+Text is formatted in a similar way to in the game.
+With Dahlia, it is formatted by typing a special character `&` followed by a format code and finally the text to be formatted.

 ## Installation